detroit-labs/dl-coaching-unix-fundamentals/session10/final_project.md

     the command-line with the `-a` option and no other options, it should display a usage message on how to add records via a combination of options and/or arguments.
-What those other command line options and/or arguments are is up to you, so feel free to choose options that are fitting to your program.
+What those other command line options and/or arguments are as well as the format is up to you, so feel free to choose options and a format that are fitting to your program.
 For example, a program that catalogs favorite pizza toppings might include:

         toppings -a "Onions" -r 4 -c "Mushrooms, Olives, Green Peppers"